tongwu2020/DP-ICL/README.md

 ## Question
 Please add an issue if you have questions about the code.

-Please send an email to Tong Wu (tongwu@princeton.edu) for any questions related to paper.
+Please email Tong Wu (tongwu@princeton.edu) for any questions related to the paper.